William (Bill) Macaux

 Before receiving his PhD in Counseling Psychology, Bill studied philosophy for several years, earned a Masters in Marriage & Family Therapy, and worked in the corporate world (IBM & Cisco) while completing an MBA.
 He brings a combination of compassion and pragmatism to his work with clients.
 He believes in the power of joint discovery.

-Career development – Making the most of a promotion, recovering from disappointments, and learning how to navigate the social-organizational aspects of company life
+Career coaching & development – Making the most of a promotion, recovering from disappointments, and learning how to navigate the social-organizational aspects of company life

 Group dynamics – Assessment and development of the dynamics of interaction in a team, or in a group of peers or colleagues, and the individual's role as a leader or as a group member